 Hi!
-My name is Victor, I am a data scientist and an enthusiast of software craftsmanship and design.
+My name is Victor.
+I am a senior data engineer and an enthusiast of software craftsmanship and design.
 I strive for writing code that is both useful and beautiful to look at, or as I like to call it, katana-code.

 Katana-code Principles